-Our Van Nuys Work Stress Mental Health Claims Attorneys at Koszdin, Fields, Sherry & Katz are proud that California believes in supporting people with mental health issues at work.
+Our Van Nuys Work Stress Mental Health Claims Attorneys at Koszdin, Fields & Sherry are proud that California believes in supporting people with mental health issues at work.
 As society moves toward a more digital world, workplaces have changed.
 The expectations for workers have changed.
 People aren’t able to just clock in and clock out.
 Because of the beautiful invention of the cell phone, our works get to follow us everywhere.
 Because of this, workplace responsibilities have changed.
 In some industries, the workplace responsibility has increased.
-The increasing responsibility does not compare to the rate of which a worker is paid which can add on more stress.
+The increasing responsibility does not compare to the rate of which a worker is paid which can add to more stress.
 If you are having a hard time mentally at work because of all the expectations that go beyond your daily work contract then you should not be afraid to speak up.

 Here is a list of mental health myths that everyone should move past:

 Myth 1: Don’t talk to your managers or leaders about your mental health issues

 There is a line between telling to much information and just telling your leaders about some of the struggles you are dealing with.
 Having anxiety or depression because of your work is not something shameful.
 The more you communicate about these issues the quicker they can be resolved.

 Myth 2: Diagnosis before Taking Care Of Mental Health

 Mental health is not as obvious as feeling pain from a paper cut.
 You can’t always see mental health issues.
 You do not have to wait until you are burned out to get help for feeling burned out.
 Taking the steps for proper mental health care should be just as normal as taking a daily vitamin.